NATIONAL ASSOCIATION OF ASSESSMENT DIRECTORS PDF

 Any one percent of members in good standing, as sponsors, may submit, in writing to the Board of Directors, a proposed amendment or amendments signed by the sponsors.
 This includes any members of the Board of Directors.
 The Board of Directors shall then submit the proposed amendment(s), including any arguments advanced by its sponsors, with the Committee’s arguments and recommendations to the members in good standing of the Association for action by ballot.

-The text(s) of the proposed amendment(s), with explanations and arguments, a ballot, and a request for a mailed vote shall be sent by first-class mail to the members in good standing of the Association for action by ballot.
-Mail ballots may include e-mail and facsimile.
+The text(s) of the proposed amendment(s), with explanations and arguments, a ballot, and a request for a vote shall be sent to the members in good standing of the Association for action by ballot.
 At least thirty (30) days must elapse between the date on which the proposal is sent to the members and the date on which the vote is counted.

 An affirmative vote by two-thirds of the members returning ballots within thirty days shall be sufficient for acceptance or an amendment.
 The Secretary shall supervise the count and certify the results.
-The results of the vote shall be reported to the members by mail.
+The results of the vote shall be reported to the members.

-The Board of Director or their designees shall conduct an annual review of the Constitution at least six months prior to the Annual Meeting to ensure that it is consistent with the current mission and practices of the Association.
+The Board of Directors or their designees shall conduct an regular review of the Constitution at least six months prior to the Annual Meeting to ensure that it is consistent with the current mission and practices of the Association.